pytries/marisa-trie/README.rst

     $ tox

 from the source checkout.
-Tests should pass under python 2.6, 2.7, 3.2.
+Tests should pass under python 2.6, 2.7, 3.2 and 3.3.

 In order to run benchmarks, type